 Yvonne Coon Snelson

-Pastor Yvonne joined our pastoral staff in June 2011 and currently serves as Executive Pastor for First UMC.
+Pastor Yvonne joined our pastoral staff in June 2011 and currently serves as Senior Pastor for First UMC.
 In this role, she guides the Discipleship team in strategic planning and collaboration.
 She also serves as the lead pastor for our contemporary worship community.
 Yvonne received her Master of Divinity from Brite Divinity School (TCU) in 2008 and was ordained an elder in the United Methodist Church in 2011.
 However, she will tell you, “I never wanted to be a pastor.”
 With encouragement from a friend, she enrolled in seminary (Brite Divinity School, TCU) with great plans to be a teacher!
 (World religions and ethics) But in spite of herself, her personal journey and experiences in seminary led her closer to exploring the idea that God might be calling her to ordained ministry.
 By the time she understood and accepted this calling, she was serving with a great group of mentors and friends at Keller UMC who offered support and encouragement.
 She is not your typical pastor.
 By that, she does not fit her own outdated expectations of what a pastor ought to be or do.
 Her life has not been perfect.
 But, she continues to live as God has called her to be -- as His beloved child – and she trusts in God’s grace to help her with the not so great parts of who she is.
 God has walked with her through some pretty dark valleys, sometimes kicking and screaming, but always in ways that result in unimaginable growth.
 Out of these valleys grew a priceless gift of caring for others.
 One of her strengths is the comfort she brings through pastoral care.
 Through her various clergy appointments she has always been responsible for pastoral care.
 Yvonne’s gift of sharing her story and God’s grace in a personal way comes through when she preaches as well.
 She speaks as she would to each of her congregation individually and the courage and love God has given her comes through for each.
 She is a visionary realist and a caring nurturing soul behind a cheerful smile that helps you get back on track.
 One of the bright mountain-top experiences of her life has been – and continues to be—the gift of motherhood.
 She has two boys (men, now!) and recently, married the most incredible man who appreciates her quirky sense of humor and loves to laugh as much as she does.
 Along with him, she also received two more boys (soon to be men!) and can only say that life is good and full and joyful!
 To offset the abundant male influence at home, she has a female schnauzer/terrier mix who makes sure that they go walking regularly and a senior calico cat who could care less what is happening as long as there is food in her dish.
 Still reading?
 If you want to know more, her office door is usually open even though the lights are generally off (she does have lamps and windows but enjoys low lighting) – she’d love to get to know you, too!

 Director, Transformative Missions